The Xometry app works best with JavaScript enabled!

 3D printing has proven useful in creating prosthetics for a number of reasons.
 Using 3D printing to fabricate prosthetics leads to a considerable reduction in the manufacturing time, cost, and weight of prosthetics.
 Prosthetics produced by traditional methods require stringent procedures and are expensive.
 A prosthetic arm is usually more than $2,000, and the amputee may need to wait for long periods (between 3–6 weeks) for production and delivery to take place.
 Prosthetics 3D printing, on the other hand, is affordable, has a short lead time, and the required materials are readily available.
 A 3D-printed arm can cost $395 and be produced in one day.

-Efforts were made by scientists and medics to create 3D printed prosthetics from 1990 to 1999.
+Scientists and medics made efforts to create 3D-printed prosthetics from 1990 to 1999.
 There was a breakthrough as their research saw the creation of the first 3D dental implants and organs.
-However, 3D printed prosthetic arms, fingers, hands, or legs were still a subject of exploration.
-Finally, in 2011, a prototype of a 3D printed prosthetic hand was created.
+However, 3D-printed prosthetic arms, fingers, hands, or legs were still a subject of exploration.
+Finally, in 2011, a prototype of a 3D-printed prosthetic hand was created.

 The most common 3D printed prosthetics are: